Am3ra/digital-garden-jekyll-template/_notes/fire.md

 - Taking the slow road, or the traditional road to retirement

 Becoming financially independent requires hard work and a healthy attitude towards money, but also a degree of privilege.
 When participating on this subreddit, please be mindful of the ways in which you are lucky

+One way I'm working on reducing working time is getting a second job.